Troubleshooting Medicare Errors

 When the servicing provider is also the one receiving payment the payee provider fields need to be blank or Medicare will generate this error.

-To resolve this go to Setup > Diaries, select the relevant diary and click Insurers (on the left).
+To resolve this go to Setup > Calendar, select the relevant calendar and click Insurers (on the left).
 Edit the relevant Medicare insurer and remove the payee information.
 You can then resubmit the claim.

 Invalid medicare provider number: Alpha character does not match